steveukx/git-js/readme.md

 `.removeRemote(name, handlerFn)` removes the named remote

+`.getRemotes([verbose], handlerFn)` gets a list of the named remotes, when the verbose option is supplied as true, includes the URLs and purpose of each ref.

 `.reset(resetMode, handlerFn)` resets the repository (resetMode can be 'hard' or 'soft', handlerFn: (err))

 `.revparse([options], handlerFn)` wraps git rev-parse.
 Primarily used to convert friendly commit references (ie branch names) to SHA1 hashes.
 Options should be an array of string options compatible with the [git rev-parse](http://git-scm.com/docs/git-rev-parse)